Rover R8 platform: Rover 200 Mark II and Rover 400 Mark I (1989–1995)

 The diesel power plant was supplied by PSA Peugeot Citroën in turbodiesel 1.8 litre and normally aspirated 1.9 litre configurations.
 Petrol Models made first use of the Rover K Series engine (along with the MkII 200) in 1.4 litre form.
 1.6 litre models were powered by the Honda D series engine in both single-cam and twin-cam versions.
 2.0 litre models were powered by the Rover T series engine in both normally aspirated and, in a limited run, turbocharged form giving rapid performance.

-A mid-life facelift saw the reintroduction of the Rover grille which had also reappeared on the R17 a major facelift of the Rover 800.
+A mid-life facelift in 1992 saw the reintroduction of the Rover grille which had appeared on the R17 a major facelift of the Rover 800.
 This change was achieved without significant change to the remaining structure, but helped reinforce the family look and establish a certain distance from the Honda Concerto, and support the development of a less 'bread and butter' image for the small Rovers especially in southern European markets where sales continued to grow.
 This design change was a partial answer to criticism that many cars had become very anonymous during the search for better aerodynamics.

+The 3- and 5-door 200s were replaced by the R3 Rover 200 and the 4-door 400 by the HH/R Rover 400 in 1995.
+The R8 Cabriolet, Coupe and Tourer models remained in production, with the addition of the dashboard and powertrains from the R3 200, as they were not replaced by any R3 or HH/R derivative.
+Production of these 3 '96 Model Year' models finally ended in 1998.